When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 There are some additional steps you can try to encourage more deep sleep:

-- Improve Your Diet: What you eat and drink before bedtime impacts your sleep.
-One small study found that people eating a diet high in saturated fats obtained less slow-wave sleep.
+- Change your diet: What you eat and drink before bedtime impacts your sleep.
+One small study found that people eating a diet high in saturated fats obtained less slow-wave sleep .
 People who ate more fiber were more likely to have more deep sleep.

-- Listen to Binaural Beats: Binaural beats are created by listening to two slightly different tones, one in each ear.
+- Listen to binaural beats: Binaural beats are created by listening to two slightly different tones, one in each ear.
 The difference between the frequencies of those tones creates a perceived third tone, or binaural beat.
-If certain frequencies are used, your brain waves can then be induced to match the frequency of that beat.
 Limited research suggests that listening to delta wave binaural beats may help induce delta waves in the brain and therefore stage 3 sleep.